dazinator/dazinator.github.io/source/_posts/2016-07-25-aspnet-core-taghelper-s-a-better-addtaghelper-type-resolver.md

 ```

-Now suppose your have a Razor View that has some markup that can be targeted by those tag helpers:
+Now suppose you have a Razor View with some markup that can be targeted by those tag helpers:

 ```